jchery25/Tipper/README.md

 ## Notes
 Some of the challenges I went through while building this app were:
-  1) Learning PHP
+* Learning PHP
-  2) Learning how to use a loop in this PHP Page application
+* Learning how to utilize a loop for this PHP page
-  3) Getting PHP to work on my localhost
+* Getting PHP to work on my localhost

 ## License